 The minor consists of 6 courses plus a 1-credit capstone.
 After completing the three data science foundational courses the minor offers a choice of four tracks to allow students to differentiate and complement their career pathway, thus accommodating a broad range of student goals and backgrounds.

-Students must maintain a G.P.A. of 2.0 in the courses applied to the minor.
-No courses with grade D can be counted toward the minor.
+Students must maintain a GPA of 2.0 in the courses applied to the minor.
+No courses with a grade of D can be counted toward the minor.

 Students are advised to check with their major department for any restrictions on counting courses for both the Data Science minor and their major.